GoogleCloudPlatform/cloud-hackathons/CONTRIBUTING.md

 # How to Contribute

-We would love to accept your patches and contributions to this project.
+We would love to accept your new gHack!
+Please see our [gHacks Authoring Guide](faq/howto-author-hack.md) for detailed instructions on creating a new gHack.

-## Before you begin
+## Before You Begin

 ### Sign our Contributor License Agreement